AwalaApp/specs/rs000-core.md

 - An **endpoint** receives a message from its application and converts it into a _parcel_ for the target application's endpoint, and because they still can't communicate directly, they each use a _gateway_ as a broker.
 When an endpoint receives a parcel from the gateway, it has to decrypt the message and pass it to its application.
 - A **parcel** encapsulates exactly one service message, which is encrypted with the target endpoint's certificate and signed with the origin endpoint's key.
 - A **gateway** receives parcels from endpoints and puts them into cargo for another gateway, using a _relayer_ as a broker.
 When a gateway receives cargo from a relayer, it decrypts the cargo and delivers the encapsulated parcels to their corresponding target endpoints.
+  - A **user gateway** is a specific type of gateway that runs on a end-user device and serves the endpoints on that device.
+  - A **relaying gateway** is a specific type of gateway that allows the endpoints behind its user gateways to reach another network (typically the Internet).
 - A **cargo** encapsulates one or more parcels, and it is encrypted with the target gateway's certificate and signed with the origin gateway's key.
 - A **relayer** _relays_ cargo from one gateway to one or more gateways.